Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Main results

-where $\Psi$ denotes the characteristic exponent of our L\'evy process $\{X_t\}_{t\ge 0}$ and $m_{G^*}$ denotes the Haar measure on the dual $G^*$ to our group $G$.
+One can adapt the method of Dalang \cite{Dalang} in order to show that, in the linear case---that is, when $\sigma\equiv\operatorname{constant}$---(\ref{SHE}) has a function solution if { } where $\Psi$ denotes the characteristic exponent of our L\'evy process $\{X_t\}_{t\ge0}$ and $m_{G^*}$ denotes the Haar measure on the dual $G^*$ to our group $G$.
 See also Brze{\'z}niak and Jan van Neerven \cite{BvN} and Peszat and Zabczyk \cite{PZ}.
-Because we want (SHE) to have a function solution, at the very least in the linear case, we have no choice but to assume Dalang's condition (D) from now on.
-Henceforth, we assume (D) without further mention.
+Because we want (\ref{SHE}) to have a function solution, at the very least in the linear case, we have no choice but to assume Dalang's condition (\ref{D}) from now on.
+Henceforth, we assume (\ref{D}) without further mention.

-In some cases, Condition (D) always holds.
+In some cases, condition (\ref{D}) always holds.
 For example, suppose $G$ is discrete.
-Because $G^*$ is compact, thanks to Pontryagin--van Kampen duality \cite{Morris,Rudin}, continuity of the function $\Psi$ implies its uniform boundedness, whence we find that the \emph{Dalang Condition (D) always holds when $G$ is discrete}.
-This simple observation is characteristic of many interesting results about the heat equation (SHE) in the sense that a purely-topological property of the group $G$ governs important aspects of (SHE): In this case, we deduce the existence of a solution generically when $G$ is discrete.
-For a probabilistic proof of this particular fact see Lemma \ref{lem:exist:G-discrete} below.
+Because $G^*$ is compact, thanks to Pontryagin--van Kampen duality \cite{Morris,Rudin}, continuity of the function $\Psi$ implies its uniform boundedness, whence we find that the \emph{Dalang condition} (\ref{D}) \emph{always holds when $G$ is discrete}.
+This simple observation is characteristic of many interesting results about the heat equation (\ref{SHE}) in the sense that a purely topological property of the group $G$ governs important aspects of (\ref{SHE}): in this case, we deduce the existence of a solution generically when $G$ is discrete.
+For a probabilistic proof of this particular fact, see Lemma~\ref{lemexistG-discrete} below.

-We wish to establish that ``noise excitation'' properties of (SHE) are ``intrinsic to the group $G$.''
+We wish to establish that ``noise excitation'' properties of (\ref{SHE}) are ``intrinsic to the group $G$.''
 This goal forces us to try and produce solutions that take values in the group algebra $L^2(G)$.
 The following summarizes the resulting existence and regularity theorem that is good enough to help us begin our discussion of noise excitation.
+We note that an exact definition of a mild solution will be given in~(\ref{eqmildsoln}).
+That definition will imply that our solution is in $L^2(G)$ at all times, and hence is a bona fide function on $G$ at all times.

-\begin{theorem} Suppose, in addition, that either $G$ is compact or $\sigma(0)=0$.
-Then for every non-random initial value $u_0\in L^2(G)$ and $\lambda>0$, the stochastic heat equation \textnormal{(SHE)} has a mild solution $\{u_t\}_{t\ge 0}$, with values in $L^2(G)$, that satisfies the following: There exists a finite constant $c\ge 0$ that yields the energy inequality
+\begin{theorem} Suppose that $\sigma$ is Lipschitz continuous and, in addition, that either $G$ is compact or $\sigma(0)=0$.
+Then for every nonrandom initial value $u_0\in L^2(G)$ and $\lambda>0$, the stochastic heat equation (\ref{SHE}) has a mild solution $\{u_t\}_{t\ge0}$, with values in $L^2(G)$, that satisfies the following: there exist finite constants $c_1> 0$ and $c_2>0$ that yield the energy inequality